Degnenbayharbourauthority/Main/README.md

 # Degnen Bay Harbour Authority - Cloudflare Pages Site

-This is a static Cloudflare Pages site with a Pages Function that emails visitor registrations through **Cloudflare Email Routing**, not Zoho SMTP and not a paid third-party email service.

-The form sends registrations to:
+This is a static Cloudflare Pages site with a Pages Function that emails visitor registrations The form sends registrations to:

 registration@degnenbayharbourauthority.ca